openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >
 > So where is Smeegol?
 Well we're pretty much there, although not 100%.
 I have
       1.0.5 all built and packaged including an image.
-Problem is I seem to have hit a bug with network-manager-netbook “ it doesn't seem to be displaying networks which is a fairly fundamental issue :-(
+Problem is I seem to have hit a bug with network-manager-netbook â€“ it doesn't seem to be displaying networks which is a fairly fundamental issue :-(
 >
-> I have also got 1.1.0 built, but for factory only atm “ I'm having some issues with
+> I have also got 1.1.0 built, but for factory only atm â€“ I'm having some issues with
       tracker on 11.3.
 Problem is when I try and run the image, I basically have an unusable system thanks to some Gconf fubar but I don't really know what.
 >